cnvrg SDK V2

 # Remove files from a project

-You can remove files from the project:
+You can remove files from the project using following command:

 myproj.remove_files(paths='*',